-Bike Sterio Competition - New this year, the bike sterio competition.
-Let us hear your awesome Sterio.
+Bike Sterio Competition - Let us hear your awesome Sterio.
 Two Classes: Stock up to 600 Watts and 601 to Unlimited.
 First and second place plaques awarded.

 General Rules - All bikes must be operable and licensed.
-Bikes must be ridden to the bike show.
+Bikes must be ridden from the Memorial Cruise to the bike show.
 Trailered bikes will be disqualified.
 To qualify for an award, bikes must be present in the Bike Show portion of the rally.
 No crybabies.

 SPORT – Also known as the Crotch Rocket or Ninja.
 This bike is made to make hairpin turns and reach overwhelming acceleration and speed.
 They are lightweight and not burdened with additional riding accessories common to the other classes.
 They are low profile and the rider is often lying over the gas tank.